Dhruv-VINT/CWF-Fall20/README.md

 ### Under Development ⌨️
 *Work in progress !* <br>
 **Music bot** : Lavalink (Wavelink) is used to provide music playing commands.
-The code is somewhat finished, just the process of intigrating it with the server & the main bot.py file is left. <br>
+The code is somewhat finished, the process of intigrating it with the server & the main bot.py file is pending. <br>
 **Snack-time reminder** : A Timely reminder whivh remind the 'active' server members to drink water or eat something.
 A little bit of tweaking with it's code is still needed for the function to run seamlessly.